jiehyunjkim/CACTAS_Aim2/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/jiehyunjkim/CACTAS/blob/main/LICENSE) file for details.

+## Acknowledgements
+The work of Josh Kotler was supported in part by the College of Science and Mathematics Dean’s Undergraduate Research Fellowship through fellowship support from Oracle, project ID R20000000025727.

 ## Contact
 For any questions or comments, feel free to reach out to: